 - As a final measure during a procedure that involves aerosols, a mobile ultra-low atomizer disinfection fogger (self-contained germicidal cleaning device that uses proven disinfectant technology to help reduce and eliminate bacteria, viruses, and other pathogens on environmental surfaces) will be used in that operatory prior to setting up for the next procedure.

 Safety Measures After the Visit

-- Patients wash hands before leaving
+- Patients wash their hands before leaving

-- Patients that need to review fees and schedule future treatment will be moved to a room designated for such, so that the operative room can be thoroughly cleaned prior to the next appointment.
+- Patients who need to review fees and schedule future treatment will be moved to a room designated for such, so that the operative room can be thoroughly cleaned prior to the next appointment.

 We are confident that these guidelines will help to create a safe environment for all of our patients and team members and hope that you can feel secure in the knowledge that we are doing everything in our power to provide the safest clinical conditions in order to protect our patients, our team and our families.

-- All operatories will be free of anything on the countertops.
+- All operatories will be free of anything on the countertops

 - The open cabinets will be covered with a curtain that can be wiped and disinfected